18882028307/learngit/readme.txt

-git is free software distributed under the gpl git is a mutable index called stage git tracks changes of files greating a new branch is quick
+git is free software distributed under the gpl git is a mutable index called stage git tracks changes of files greating a new branch is quick & simple